Rishikant181/Rettiwt-API/README.md

 ## Additional information

--   This API uses the cookies of a Twitter account to fetch data from Twitter and as such, there is always a chance (altough a measly one) of getting the account banned by Twitter algorithm.
+-   This API uses the cookies of a Twitter account to fetch data from Twitter and as such, there is always a chance (although a measly one) of getting the account banned by Twitter algorithm.
 -   There have been no reports of accounts getting banned, but you have been warned, even though the chances of getting banned is negligible, it is not zero!